The height of the cake topper: 11 cm

 - brush (glue)

-*I adjust the amount of CMC added depending on the thickness I want to get.
-Add more to the body and head - you want them to be firm.
-Add less to the arms and legs - you want them to be quite firm, but you still want to be able to change the shape after attaching to the body.
-Add the least to the hat - you want the hat to be soft enough to shape it once it's on the head.
-I add the CMC to the sugarpaste shortly before forming the element.
+*Keep on adding the CMC gradually until the paste gets thicker.
+Add more to the body and the head - they need to be firm, so that they don't sink.
+Add less to the arms and legs - you want them to hold the shape well, but they can't be very firm since you will need to be able to adjust the shape a little after attaching to the body.
+As it goes for the hat - add just a little CMC.
+It needs to be quite soft so that you can modify the shape after you attach it to the head.
+Add the CMC to the sugarpaste shortly before forming the parts.

 To make the legs you will need two 2 g balls of red sugarpaste.
 For the arms - two 3 g balls.

-You make all four elements the same way: press the ball in between your index finger and your thumb to flatten it slightly.
-Then (still holding the element between your fingers) use your other hand (index finger and thumb) to rotate the element around.
+You make all four parts the same way: press the ball in between your index finger and your thumb to flatten it slightly.
+Then (still holding the paste between your fingers) use your other hand (index finger and thumb) to rotate the element around its axis.
 Keep rotating until you get sausages with flat ends like shown in the photo.
 Insert the cocktail stick pieces in the sausages.

 Insert the arms and legs into the body.
-You might need to adjust the shape of the elements a little that is why stick them on right away (don't wait for them to dry).
+You might need to adjust the shape of the parts a little that is why stick them to the body right away (don't wait for them to dry).
 You want the base of the arms and legs to touch the body as shown in the photo.

 Roll two 9 g balls of black paste.
 Form two short sausages.
 Use your little finger to make a narrowing in the 1/3 of the length as shown in the photo.
-Bend the element gently as shown in the photo.
+Bend it along the narrowing gently as shown in the photo.
 Round the heel.

 Use the dresden tool to mark lines as shown in the photo.